hellogreg/firava/README.md

 Fira Sans digital data is ©2012-15, The Mozilla Foundation and Telefonica S.A.

-Firava was produced by Greg Finn Gibson ([@hellogreg](https://twitter.com/hellogreg/) | [hellogreg.org](https://hellogreg.org)).
+Firava was produced by Greg Gibson ([@hellogreg](https://twitter.com/hellogreg/) | [hellogreg.org](https://hellogreg.org)).
 I generated it for a simple reason: I love Fira Sans and wanted to use it for a project, but I needed a variable font!